rfmoz/keepconf/README.md

 keepconf
 ========

-Keepconf is a tool for backup and track files from remote hosts.
+Keepconf is a agentless tool for backup and track files from remote hosts.
 It uses rsync and git for the purpose and was inspired in etckeeper and changeconf.